 5 Practical Tips for Dealing with IRS Back Taxes

 Back taxes are any taxes that remain unpaid for the year in which they were originally due.
 They are at least one year past due and accumulate interest and penalties until paid in full.
 You might find yourself wondering what to do if the IRS finds out that you owe back taxes and what is the best way to resolve the situation.
-This article will give you some helpful advice on ways to handle any back taxes you owe.
+This article will give you 5 practical tips to handle any back taxes you owe.

 The Internal Revenue Service (IRS) has a great amount of power and control when it comes to collecting back taxes and enforcing tax laws.
 However, taxpayers do have rights and they need to be aware of how to handle dealing with the IRS if they do in fact owe any back taxes.

 The best advice we can give is to not ignore the problem.
 If you do not take heed to any letters or calls you may be receiving from the IRS in an attempt to collect back taxes, it could lead to serious consequences such as bank levies, tax liens, and wage garnishments.
 Interest and penalties accrue daily, so ignoring the problem or delaying to get it resolved only makes it that much worse.

 As well, you should never miss a payment with the IRS.
 In the event that you miss a required IRS deadline, they have the right to revoke the payment arrangement and restart the collection process.
 If you are ever unable to meet an obligated deadline with the IRS, you should notify them as soon as possible to see how you can rectify the situation without incurring any further interest or penalties.